 Root and install TWRP v3.1.1-0 custom recovery on Moto X 2013 (ghost) smartphone.
-Today we’ll discuss on rooting and TWRP custom recovery flashing process for the mid end Moto X smartphone.
+Today we’ll discuss on rooting and TWRP custom recovery flashing process for the mid-end Moto X smartphone.
 Launched in 2013, this handset from Motorola had some decent specs and features which made the company to close its final update to Android 5.1 Lollipop OS.
-After that Moto X stopped getting official updates and the users had to rely on the third party custom ROM.
+After that Moto X stopped getting official updates and the users had to rely on the third-party custom ROM.
 This was the only way they can enjoy the newly launched update on their aging device.

 This process will not only void warranty, but also there’s a big chance that if things go wrong then it might damage your device permanently.
-Although it is very rare but still we strongly recommend you to read and follow all the instructions correctly without implementing any mistake.
+Although it is very rare but still we strongly recommend you read and follow all the instructions correctly without implementing any mistake.

 This tutorial is applicable only for Motorola Moto X 2013 (ghost).
 Do not implement this process on any other device or variant as it may increase the chances of damaging your device permanently.
 So make sure you are using the same device as mentioned.

-- It is essential to charge your Moto X up to 60% battery level so that there won’t be any interruption.
+- It is essential to charge your Moto X up to a 60% battery level so that there won’t be any interruption.

-Procedure to Install latest TWRP v3.1.1-0 on Moto X 2013:
+Steps to install TWRP recovery on Moto X 2013

-Step 1: On your computer, download and install the ADB and Fastboot setup.
+- On your computer, download and install the ADB and Fastboot setup.

-Step 3: So you’ll have these files in the Minimal ADB and Fastboot folder:
+- So you’ll have these files in the Minimal ADB and Fastboot folder:

-Step 6: Now to make sure that your Moto X 2013 is successfully connected to your computer or not, type the following commands in the command window and press enter:
+- Now to make sure that your Moto X 2013 is successfully connected to your computer or not, type the following commands in the command window and press enter:

-As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.
+- As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.
 This will confirm that your Moto X 2013 has properly connected to your computer.

 adb reboot bootloader

-As soon as you press enter key, your Moto X 2013 will boot into fastboot mode as shown below:
+- As soon as you press enter key, your Moto X 2013 will boot into Fastboot mode as shown below:

-Step 9: Let’s install the TWRP v3.1.1-0 custom recovery now.
+- Let’s install the TWRP v3.1.1-0 custom recovery now.
 For that type the following command and press enter key:

 fastboot flash recovery twrp.img

-As you press enter, the TWRP recovery will be installed on your Moto X 2013.
+- As you press enter, the TWRP recovery will be installed on your Moto X 2013.
 Refer the screenshot:

-As soon as you press the volume up key, your phone will automatically boot into the installed TWRP v3.1.1-0 recovery.
+- As soon as you press the volume up key, your phone will automatically boot into the installed TWRP v3.1.1-0 recovery.

-Note: As you enter the TWRP recovery you’ll be asked to modify the system partitions or not.
+- As you enter the TWRP recovery you’ll be asked to modify the system partitions or not.
 So tick on never show this screen and just swipe to the right side to allow modifications.

-Awesome!
+Finally!
 The latest TWRP v3.1.1-0 custom recovery has been successfully installed on your Moto X 2013 smartphone.
 Now we’ll proceed to the rooting process.

-Procedure to Root Moto X 2013:
+Steps to Root Moto X 2013

-Step 1: Keeping the phone in TWRP recovery connect it to your computer.
+- Keeping the phone in TWRP recovery connect it to your computer.

-Step 2: Then copy the downloaded Super SU zip file on your phones internal storage.
+- Then copy the downloaded Super SU zip file on your phones internal storage.

-Step 4: Lets flash the Update Super SU zip file now.
+- Let’s flash the Update Super SU zip file now.
 So click on the Install option present on the TWRP recovery.

-Step 5: As you select the Install option, all the files and folders located on phones internal storage will be shown on the screen.
+- As you select the Install option, all the files and folders located on phones internal storage will be shown on the screen.

-Step 6: Just select the Update Super SU zip file to install.
+- Just select the Update Super SU zip file to install.
 On the next screen just swipe right to initiate the actual Rooting process.

-Step 7: Be patient and wait until the process completes successfully.
+- Be patient and wait until the process completes successfully.
 As soon as the process completes, you’ll see a successful message on the screen.
 This will confirm that you have rooted your Moto X 2013 smartphone.
 Just click on the Reboot System option to restart your mobile.

-Awesome! 👊 You’ve successfully rooted and installed the latest TWRP v3.1.1-0 custom recovery on your Motorola Moto X 2013 (ghost) XT1052, XT1058, XT1053, XT1056, XT1060, XT1055 1st Generation smartphone.
-Now you can easily flash custom ROMs, custom kernels, mods, remove bloatwares, take backups or restore, wipe data, do factory reset, increase internal memory and do much more on your Moto X 2013.
-Also any app that requires root permissions will easily run now.
-Do let us know how it is working for you.
+Finally!
+You’ve successfully rooted and installed the latest TWRP v3.1.1-0 custom recovery on your Motorola Moto X 2013 (ghost) XT1052, XT1058, XT1053, XT1056, XT1060, XT1055 1st Generation smartphone.
 If you have any doubt, feel free to ask in the comments mentioned below.
-It’ll be pleasure to help you guys.
-Till then Enjoy and Peace out! 😎✌